My Sweet Marriage to My Ex-Nemesis

-Soshiki no Shukuteki to Kekkon Shitara Mecha Amai (組織の宿敵と結婚したらめちゃ甘い) is a Japanese light novel series written by Toshimichi Uzō and illustrated by Kei Hayashi.
+My Sweet Marriage to My Ex-Nemesis (組織の宿敵と結婚したらめちゃ甘い, Soshiki no Shukuteki to Kekkon Shitara Mecha Amai) is a Japanese light novel series written by Toshimichi Uzō and illustrated by Kei Hayashi.
 ASCII Media Works began publishing it under their Dengeki Bunko imprint in October 2023; four volumes have been published as of August 2025.
-A manga adaptation illustrated by Shiime began serialization in ASCII Media Works' Dengeki Maoh magazine in November 2024 and has been compiled into a single tankōbon volume as of June 2025.
+A manga adaptation illustrated by Shiime began serialization in ASCII Media Works' Dengeki Maoh magazine in November 2024 and has been compiled into two tankōbon volumes as of July 2026.

 Plot

 The series follows married couple Rōshi Saikawa and Ritsuka Saikawa (née Nagira).
 Years ago, the two belonged to rival organizations, with Rōshi being nicknamed the "Feather Hunter" and Ritsuka being nicknamed the "White Demon".
 Although the two hated other, they fall in love after their organizations disband.
 Despite their marriage, the two have never had sex, something which Rōshi has become conscious of.